XHRASA-FM

 XHRASA-FM is a radio station on 94.1 FM in San Luis Potosí, San Luis Potosí, Mexico.
-It is owned by Cadena RASA and carries its Candela grupera format.
+It is owned by Cadena RASA and carries its Candela regional Mexican format.

 History

 XEEQ-AM 760 received its concession on April 22, 1964.
 It was owned by Radio Potosina, S.A. and broadcast as a 250-watt daytimer with the name "La Pantera" and a rock format.

 In the 1980s, XEEQ affiliated to Radiorama.
 Radiorama, however, experienced some corporate turbulence in the mid-1990s, and XEEQ left the group, declared bankruptcy and was shuttered for two years.

 After going dark, the station returned with a new frequency, new call letters and a higher power.
 XERASA-AM 750 broadcast with 1,000 watts day and 100 night; the power increase had been authorized in October 1995, and the callsign change was granted in January 1997.
 It carried an English-language oldies format similar to RASA's XENK-AM in Mexico City.
 In 2006, XERASA flipped to grupera under the Candela name.

 2010 saw the sign-on of XHRASA-FM 94.1.
 750 AM was shut off in April 2012, but it returned six months later and broadcast until 2015.